nozama-panhandle/user-interface/README.md

-# Nozama Panhandle
+# Nozama Panhandle Server

-This is a repository to save source codes from Nozama autonomous delivery system from Panhandle team.
+This is a repository to save source codes for Nozama autonomous delivery system from Panhandle team's server.